 4. The AF (TSCTSF, AF, NEF or TSN AF) invokes the Npcf_PolicyAuthorization_Create/Update request.
 This may be due to reception of Ntsctsf_QoSandTSCAssistance_Create/Update request by the TSCTSF as described in clause 4.15.6.6 or clause 4.15.6.6.a, or due to reception of 5GS Bridge configuration by the TSN AF as described in clause F.2.
-The TSN AF or TSCTSF determines the TSC Assistance Container for one or more TSC streams and sends them to the PCF.
+The TSN AF or TSCTSF determines the Traffic Assistance Container for one or more TSC streams and sends them to the PCF.

 5-6.When PCF receives the request, the PCF initiates an SM Policy Association Modification procedure.
 The PCF notifies the corresponding SMF/CUC via Npcf_SMPolicyControl_UpdateNotify message as described in clause 4.16.5.2.
 The PCF updates the PCC rule to the SMF/CUC.
-The PCC rule includes the 5GS QoS profile along with TSC Assistance Container.
+The PCC rule includes the 5GS QoS profile along with Traffic Assistance Container.

 SMF/CUC triggers the PDU Session Modification procedure as described in clause 4.3.3.2 to establish a QoS Flow to transfer the TSC streams.